 When it's created, each room inherits the preferences set up for the Organization.
 These defaults can then be customized to work specifically for the team or project using that room.

 The team members within a room can access the records of all the meetings held there.

 Meetings happen within rooms.
 You can invite guests to a meeting.
 Guests can only access meetings that they're invited to; a guest does not see your organization or rooms.

 Customers using Lucid Enterprise systems can add more than one Organization.
 Enterprise customers typically create separate Organizations for each major department or division, one for internal programs, and more.
 Department leads are then able to create rooms and manage the meetings for their part of the business independently from the rest of the Enterprise.

 Enterprise Administrators have access to reports and settings that govern how all meetings in the system operate.

-When you first log in, you see the "Today" Dashboard showing all your meetings for the current week.
-These meetings may be scheduled in different rooms, with several different teams or for different projects, .
-The "Today" page helps you easily see all your meeting details rolled up into one place.
+When you first log in, you see the "Dashboard" showing all your meetings for the current week.
+These meetings may be scheduled in different rooms, usually organized as teams or projects.
+The Dashboard page helps you easily see all your meeting details rolled up into one place.

 Opening the Menu, you'll find links to see all your Action Items, Meetings, and more.
 These pages also roll-up all the information specific to you.